-A Strategic Partnership-FAQs
+A Strategic Partnership

-Throughout this process, our priorities remain clear:
+Throughout this process, our priorities remained clear:

-- Preserving our local presence
+- Preserve our local presence

-- Protecting our financial strength
+- Protect our financial strength

 FAQs